laurci/ts-llvm/README.md

 Macro that converts functions to LLVM IR and builds it.

+This project is **incomplete**!
+It can only compile return statements and i32 values.

 ## Building and runnning

 You need to have llvm 14 installed on your system.